-Technology is at the core of everything we do at UNOS.
-For more than three decades, we have developed proprietary, secure systems to place organs efficiently and collect essential data to improve the transplantation field.
+Technology is at the core of everything we do at United Network for Organ Sharing.
+For more than three decades, we have developed proprietary, secure systems to place organs efficiently and collect essential data to improve the organ transplantation field.

-UNOS developed the online database system, called UNetSM, to collect, store, analyze and publish all OPTN data that pertains to the patient waiting list, organ matching, and transplants performed.
+UNOS developed the online database system, called UNetSM, to collect, store, analyze and publish all Organ Procurement and Transplantation Network data that pertains to the patient waitlist, organ matching, and transplants performed.

-This system contains data regarding every organ donation and transplant event occurring in the United States since October 1, 1987.
-Transplant professionals use it to register transplant candidates on the national waiting list, match them with donated organs, and enter vital medical data on candidates, donors and transplant recipients.
+This system contains data regarding every organ donation and transplant event occurring in the United States since Oct.
+1, 1987.
+Transplant professionals use it to register transplant candidates on the national waitlist, match them with donated organs, and enter vital medical data on candidates, donors and transplant recipients.

 The TransNet mobile application automates the organ packaging and labeling process and ensures that donated organs are matched correctly and efficiently with the identified recipient.